imranfadhil/pp_portfolio/04_UK_CNS_30-7/README.md

 *Contains information provided by the North Sea Transition Authority and/or other third parties.*

-This project presents a comprehensive petrophysical analysis of a well from the Norwegian North Sea block 30/7, leveraging the `quick-pp` library.
+This project presents a comprehensive petrophysical analysis of wells from the **UK North Sea block 30/7**, leveraging the `quick-pp` library.
 The workflow demonstrates an end-to-end process, from data ingestion and quality control to advanced rock typing and permeability modeling using machine learning.
 The analysis is structured across several Jupyter notebooks, each tackling a specific stage of the petrophysical interpretation.

 ### Field Background